JAN 25

 Operationalizing the Art Research Collective Collection: progress report

-OCLC Research staff will present a progress report at the midway point of the two-year Operationalizing the Art Research Collective Collection project.
+OCLC Research staff present a progress report at the midway point of the two-year Operationalizing the Art Research Collective Collection project.

 This event has passed.